Yaccobv2/Fungos/README.md

 Mobile app to identify European mushrooms using ML.

 # Purpose of the project
-The project is intended to classify mushrooms using their photos.
-Aconvolutional neural network is used for this purpose.
-Mushrooms areclassified into particular classes / species:
+The project is intended to classify mushrooms using their photos, convolutional neural network is used for this purpose.
+Mushrooms are classified into particular classes / species:

 * Amanita bisporigera
 * Amanita muscaria